blaxk/aws-lambda-middleware/README.md

 [📖 PropTypes > Support methods](docs/PROP_TYPES.md?tab=readme-ov-file#support-methods)

+### 6. Object and Array Notation
-6. The interpretation of Object and Array notations has been changed from `validate only when value exists` to `required validation`.
+> The interpretation of Object and Array notations has been changed from `validate only when value exists` to `required validation`.
 > When setting the body as shown below, the returned status depends, so check the `item` document in `PropTypes > Support methods`.

 [📖 PropTypes > Support methods](docs/PROP_TYPES.md?tab=readme-ov-file#support-methods)